🔷Connected Component Segmentation

 Parameter Range |

-[0.0001, 1000], Default Value: 10 |
+[0.0001, 1000], default: 10 |

 Parameter Description |

-Used to filter out point cloud clusters that are too small.
-These small clusters are usually noise or incomplete parts of objects.
-Increasing this value can remove more small clusters (noise), but if set too high, it may filter out small valid objects. |
+Used to filter out small point cloud clusters, which are usually noise or incomplete object parts.
+Increasing this value can remove more small clusters (noise), but if set too large, it may filter out effectively small valid objects. |

 Parameter Range |

-[1, 4000000], Default Value: 100 |
+[1, 4000000], default: 100 |

 Parameter Description |

-Used to filter out point cloud clusters that are too large.
-This might be useful in some scenarios, for example, when the background or ground is mistakenly clustered into a very large cluster, it can be removed through this parameter.
-Usually, the default value (a very large number) is sufficient, unless there is a clear need to filter out oversized point cloud clusters. |
+Used to filter out overly large point cloud clusters.
+This may be useful in certain scenarios, for example, when background or ground is incorrectly clustered into a very large cluster, it can be removed through this parameter.
+Usually keep the default value (a very large number), unless there is a clear need to filter out extremely large point cloud clusters. |

 Parameter Range |

-[1, 4000000], Default Value: 4000000 |
+[1, 4000000], default: 4000000 |

-Enable sorting
+Enable Sorting

 Parameter Description |

-Determines whether to sort the final output list of point cloud clusters by the number of points from largest to smallest. |
+Determines whether to sort the final output point cloud cluster list by point count from large to small. |

 |